No experience necessary for McDavid, Oilers

 ANAHEIM, CALIF. -- Even before his Edmonton Oilers took to the ice at the Honda Center on Wednesday to play Game 1 of their second-round Stanley Cup Playoff series against the Anaheim Ducks, Connor McDavid was telling anyone who would listen that he was done talking about his team's glaring lack of postseason experience.

-It turns out the Oilers' young star may not have been bluffing.
-Just three months removed from his 20th birthday and surrounded by several teammates with little-to-no postseason experience, McDavid and the Oilers seized home-ice advantage from the Ducks in their best-of-7 series with a gutsy 5-3 win in which a team many predicted would be out of its postseason depth showed impressive resilience.
+It turns out the Oilers' young star might not have been bluffing.
+Just three months removed from his 20th birthday and surrounded by several teammates with little-to-no postseason experience, McDavid and the Oilers seized home-ice advantage from the Ducks in their best-of-seven series with a gutsy 5-3 Game 1 win in which a team many predicted would be out of its postseason depth showed impressive resilience.
 Edmonton fought back from a 1-0 deficit and then kept its composure after coughing up a 3-1 third-period lead.

 That's not to say that the Oilers didn't learn a few things along the way in eliminating San Jose in six games.
 Four of the team's top five scorers during the regular season entered the playoffs without a lick of playoff ice time.
-So the series was going to be educational regardless of its outcome.
+So the series would have been educational regardless of its outcome.

-This may be the franchise's first playoff appearance in 11 years, but Edmonton has faced some adversity already this spring.
+This might be the franchise's first playoff appearance in 11 years, but Edmonton has faced adversity already this spring.
 The Oilers were tested when they were rocked in Game 4 of the first round by the Sharks, who evened the series with a resounding 7-0 win.
-Any momentum the Oilers may have gained in taking a 2-1 series lead appeared lost.
-That's when McDavid learned a lesson that should serve him well the rest of his NHL career.
+Any momentum the Oilers might have gained in taking a 2-1 series lead appeared lost.
+That's when McDavid learned a lesson that should serve him well the rest of his career.

 "[There's] not a lot of momentum, I feel, in a playoff series.
 Momentum switches and changes in the game, but I don't feel it changes from game to game very much," McDavid said.
 "That was a good lesson for us."